Alternative Names: Anchor Bay, Lephinchapel Reef.

 Travel directions: Leaving Glasgow on the A82 turn left at Tarbet onto the A83, through Arrochar and over the rest and be thankful, turn left onto the A815, The lay-by is about half-way between Lephinchapel and Gortein.

 Parking directions: See the picture below, there is room for 4 cars at the top of the path.
 The road is being modified just now new pics to follow when they are finished.

 Lat & Long: N56.068670 W-5.265670 No Postcode Google map

 Site entry/exit: Follow the path down through between the trees to the beach.
 There is a big rock on the right.
 Enter the water at the left of the rock (facing the water as in the picture below).

 Underwater directions: The two ways to dive here are down to the 20m mark on each reef and zig zag up the reef looking in the small holes and cracks where you will see goldsinny and wrasse and its good for lions mane jellyfish. or you can head down the reef to 30m where there is plumose anemone and round the two points and zig-zag up the reef.
 See the u/w map below.

-Site Hazards: Sometimes there is a small current.
+Site Hazards: Sometimes there is a small current but it is easily manageable.

 Nearest Public phone: Creggans Inn